jaysee00/jaysee.id.au/content/travel/2019-us-formula-one.md

     url: /images/cota-hero.jpg
     description: An aerial view of the race track at Circuit of the Americas
 ---
 While my family was viaiting Austin for the Formula 1, my daughter and  I came along for the practice day to see what the fuss was all about.
-I was a bit worried how the day would go, since she doesn't particularly like loud noises and I don't  really like big crowds (hencewe came on the practice day and not on the actual race day), but it turned out great!
+I was a bit worried how the day would go, since she doesn't particularly like loud noises and I don't really like big crowds (hence we came on the practice day and not on the actual race day), but it turned out great!

-Edie loved sitting in the stands with her headphones on watching the cars race by, and we had a good day wandering around seeing all the associated Formula 1 paraphenalia.
+My daughter loved sitting in the stands with her headphones on watching the cars race by, and we had a good day wandering around seeing all the associated Formula 1 paraphenalia.